deep-model/Automatic_Speech_Recognition/README.md

 These include the following deep learning models [1]:

-<b> Recurrent Neural Networks (RNNs): RNNs are designed to handle sequential data by maintaining
+<b> Recurrent Neural Networks (RNNs):</b> RNNs are designed to handle sequential data by maintaining
 a hidden state that is passed from one time step to the next.
 This makes them suitable for speech recognition, where the sequence of sounds is crucial.

-<b> Long Short-Term Memory (LSTMs): A form of RNN that includes special gates to control the flow
+<b> Long Short-Term Memory (LSTMs): </b> A form of RNN that includes special gates to control the flow
 of information, allowing them to maintain long-term dependencies.
 This helps in handling sequences where context from earlier in the sequence is important.